You are reading an honest New Zealand travel blog.

 a

-• Not when there’s a perfectly good rotary washing line sitting in the garden thank you very much.
+Not when there’s a perfectly good rotary washing line sitting in the garden thank you very much.

-• If you tell a kiwi that you tumble dry your clothes you might as well say I just killed my Mother.
+f you tell a kiwi that you tumble dry your clothes you might as well say I just killed my Mother.

 10: Know that Some Kiwi Homes Are Bloody Freezing.

-• Kiwi’s don’t believe in central heating.
-They are in denial of it.
 If you happen to complain of suffering from hypothermia while watching television at a kiwi house you will be told to put another jersey on and man up.

-• In saying this they love their open fires and their wood burners, so their houses always smell of delicious wood smoke in the winter.
+In saying this, they love their open fires and their wood burners, so their houses always smell of delicious wood smoke in the winter.

-• Being warm in your own house is one of the things that you will (probably) miss if you move to New Zealand.
+Being warm in your own house is one of the things that you will (probably) miss if you move to New Zealand.

 11: Know that New Zealand is Safe – BUT

-• New Zealand ranks second place (after Finland) for being the safest country in the world and this feels evident the moment you step off the plane.
+New Zealand ranks second place (after Finland) for being the safest country in the world and this feels evident the moment you step off the plane.

-• However, nowhere is perfect so please take care in the busier cities of New Zealand such as Auckland, Christchurch and Wellington.
+However, nowhere is perfect, so please take care in the busier cities of New Zealand, such as Auckland, Christchurch and Wellington.

-• If you need to see a doctor while in New Zealand this is very easy to do and the health practitioners are friendly and professional.
-As a tourist to New Zealand, you will be charged for these services; approx NZ $80 for a doctors consultation.
+If you need to see a doctor while in New Zealand, this is very easy to do, and the health practitioners are friendly and professional.

-• Make sure that you have the best New Zealand travel insurance there is.
-We have travelled all over the world and the only insurance policy I would recommend using is this one.
-In the past twelve months we have made three claims with them and every time they have come up trumps.
-They really are brilliant.
+Make sure that you have the best New Zealand travel insurance there is.
+We have travelled all over the world, and the only insurance policy I would recommend using is this one.

 Family at some free hot springs in New Zealand